 This program encompasses the full cycle of contingency operations to include preparedness, response, mitigation, and recovery.
 The program includes rehabilitation and inspection of a substantial flood risk management portfolio.
-NAD is currently completing numerous levee and coastal flood damage reduction rehabilitation projects.
+NAD is currently completing numerous levee and coastal storm risk management rehabilitation projects.

 The Corps offers flood-fighting measures for flood damage reduction projects or other areas that provide public service.
 Types of assistance include:

 - Temporary repairs to levees and other flood control projects

 - Materials such as sandbags, polyethylene sheeting, lumber, pumps, or rock for stabilization when the Corps is actively participating in a flood fight

 - Generally, Corps assistance ends when the event is over (i.e., flood waters have receded or some other predetermined stage.

 The Corps’ authority to perform post-flood activities immediately after a flood or coastal storm is provided by Public Law 84-99 (as amended).
 Corps assistance is limited to major flood or coastal storm disasters that result in life-threatening or serious property-damage situations.
 This type of assistance includes the following:

 - Provide engineering technical assistance in the clearance of drainage channels, bridge openings, or structures blocked by debris deposited during the event